njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_LINK_TO_EXISTING_PERMISSION/README.md

 cleos set account permission A perma '{"threshold": 1, "keys": [], "accounts": [{"weight": 1, "permission": {"actor": "A", "permission": "active"}}]}' -p A
 ```

-For account B, try to set `eosio.token`'s `transfer` actions permission to a non-existing permission B@perma.
+For account B, try to set `eosio.token`'s `transfer` action's permission to a non-existing permission B@perma.
 Note that `perma` is the same permission name on account A.

 ```
 cleos set action permission B eosio.token transfer perma -p B
 ```

-Before `ONLY_LINK_TO_EXISTING_PERMISSION` activated, the prior operation will be executed successfully due to it only check the existance of permission name without checking the actual account has it or not.
+Before `ONLY_LINK_TO_EXISTING_PERMISSION` activated, the prior operation will be executed successfully due to it only check the existance of permission name without checking the actual account has this permission or not.

 After `ONLY_LINK_TO_EXISTING_PERMISSION` activated, try the prior operation on account C, you will get an error like this: